-This week’s quiz will find out if you are as well-read as you think.
+This week’s quiz will be a snap if you know your bears.
 Answers are at the end.
-If we catch you peeking, we’ll make you write a ten-page essay explaining, with appropriate illustrations and citations, the difference between an author and a writer.
+If we catch you peeking, we’ll make you write on the whiteboard 100 times: “Sporadic euthermal arousal imparts an episodic character to hibernation.”

 In the early 1900s, some national parks existed, but getting to them was problematic.
 Then was born the idea to develop a "National Park-to-Park Highway," one that would run through 11 states and connect 13 national parks.

 While Interior Secretary Ken Salazar allowing free entry to national parks for three weekends this summer to boost visitation, it seems many park travelers already are heading back to the national parks, at least in the case of Yellowstone National Park.